ionescudev/MapToolMVC/README.md

 in the browser to a file and load that file to do various experiments with optaplanner or jsprit.

 You can then input that json back into the browser, and the map will load that json and recreate your pins or services.
+You can also drag the pins to update their lat/long.

 Picture here: